-In reference to the following open problems and conjectures, the reader should note that Meeks, Mira, Pérez and Ros are in the final stages of completing a paper [32] that solves several of them.
-Their work should give complete solutions to Conjectures 5.1 and 5.3.
-Their claimed results would also demonstrate that every H-sphere in X has index one (see the first statement of Conjecture 5.2) and that whenever X is diffeomorphic to \mathbb{R}^3 , then X contains an H(X)-surface which is an entire Killing graph (this result implies that the last statement in Conjecture 5.7 and the statement (2a) in Conjecture 5.9 both hold).
-We expect that by the time these notes are in final form for publication, the paper [32] will be available and consequentially, some parts of this section on open problems will be updated to include these results.
+In reference to the following open problems and conjectures, the reader should note that Meeks, Mira, Pérez and Ros are in the final stages of completing two papers [MIMPRa, MIMPRb] that solve several of these conjectures.
+Their work should give complete solutions to Conjectures 4.1, 4.3 and 4.8.
+Their claimed results would also demonstrate that every H-sphere in X has index one (see the first statement of Conjecture 4.2) and that whenever X is diffeomorphic to $\mathbb{R}^3$ , then X contains an H(X)-surface which is an entire Killing graph (this result implies that the last statement in Conjecture 4.7 and the statement (2b) in Conjecture 4.9 both hold).
+In the case that X is diffeomorphic to $\mathbb{R}^3$ , it is shown in [MIMPRa] that when the volumes of isoperimetric domains in X go to infinity, then their radii also go to infinity and the mean curvatures of their boundaries converge to H(X); it then follows that item (1) of Conjecture 4.10 holds.
+We expect that by the time these notes are published, the papers [MIMPRa, MIMPRb] will be available and consequentially, some parts of this section on open problems should be updated by the reader to include these new results.